 Getting Your GIA Diamond Certification

 Let’s be clear once again: while ‘certification’ is a common term, ‘Grading’ is the accurate reference to the GIA process.
+For instance, if you want a GIA certified diamond ring you will be able to get that.
 Any individual is eligible to request a GIA report for their diamond.
 You simply submit it by taking it to one of nine GIA labs.

 Do You Pay More for GIA Graded Diamonds?

 Surprisingly and contrary to many people’s belief, a GIA graded stone doesn’t necessarily have a higher price tag.
 This assumption is made when individuals compare stones by only looking at their prices.
-Remember that price of any product closely relates to its quality.
+Remember that the GIA diamond price of any product closely relates to its quality.

 Where to Purchase Your GIA Diamond